tinacms/tinacms/docs/gatsby/custom-field-plugins.md

 }
 ```

-In order to add `EmailField` as a plugin to the CMS, open your `gatsby-browser.js` and in the `onClientEntry` add the field to the `cms`.
+Open your `gatsby-browser.js` and create an `onClientEntry`.
+In this function, we'll use the `cms.forms.addFieldPlugin` method to register the `EmailField`.

 **gatsby-browser.js**